mahalpakita/file-finder/README.md

   - Click into a result line, drag to select text, and press **Ctrl+C**.

-This project is provided as-is for personal / educational use.
+This project is provided as-is for personal
-Replace this section with your preferred license if you intend to distribute it.